-For purposes of determining the appropriate class for competition at horse a show, a horse's age is determined in months from the foaling date to the last day of the month preceding the month of the show.
+For show purposes, a horse's age is determined in months from the foaling date to the last day of the month preceding the month of the show.

 C. Crediting of Points.

 In a show that does not offer Schooling classes, a schooling horse may compete in the regular appropriate class and still retain its schooling status, and any show points awarded to such horses shall be computed and credited as points awarded in the appropriate Schooling class.